Multi-Scale Exciton and Electron Transfer in Multi-Level Donor-Acceptor System: Introduction

+Then, it becomes an important issue to develop an approach which (i) can describe analytically the ET rates in the LHCs on different time-scales, (ii) is valid for finite energy bands of both donor and acceptor, and (iii) can easily be implemented in numerical analysis.
+The approach, developed below, contributes in resolution of these issues, which is the main subject of our paper.

-In real situations, the LHCs and RCs consist of many chlorophyll and other complex organic molecules which include the corresponding electron and exciton quantum states with different energy levels.
+In real situations, the LHCs and RCs networks consist of many chlorophyll, carotenoids, and other complex organic molecules which include the corresponding electron and exciton quantum states with different energy levels.
 So, for modeling of the electron and exciton transfer in these complexes, an extremely large Hilbert space should be used.
 Then, to make the corresponding models useful and predictive, different parts of the LHCs and RCs can be considered, under some conditions, as interacting clusters with particular sets of molecules, geometries, and structures of exciton and electron energy levels.
 This approach, to some extent, is equivalent to the well-known coarse-graining procedure, which is usually used for these purposes.
 (See, for example \cite{BAF}, and references therein.)
 Then, the questions arise: How do the structures of individual clusters, the interactions between different clusters, and their interactions with noisy or thermal protein environment(s) affect the electron and exciton transfer?

-The simple donor-acceptor (two cluster) model which we use, has allowed us to derive many useful preliminary results in these directions.
+In this paper, the ET in a simple donor-acceptor (two-cluster) model is considered, which allowed us to derive many useful preliminary results in these directions.
+Namely, we analytically and numerically study the ET between a single-level electron donor interacting with an acceptor, which is modeled by a finite number of electron energy levels.
+In particular, this situation takes place when a single excited energy level (say, in $Chlb$) is initially populated, and the acceptor (excited electron state of $Chla$) has a complex structure due to the contribution of the $Chla$ vibrational levels \cite{Fulton,Lutz,But,Scholes,F1,F2,F3}.